MissBikesAlot/Blog-Post-Grand-Prix/README.md

 ####REMINDERS ABOUT PUBLISHING AND SUBMITTING BLOG POSTS
 * Once a post is written, keep it as a draft and Slack or email marketing@quickleft.com to let us know
 * Struggling to find topics?
-Let us know and we can give you a brain dump of search terms, target markets, examples of posts, and more!
+Let us know and we can give you a brain dump via Sprintly in the _Quick Left Blog Board_ of search terms, target markets, examples of posts, and more!
+* Join the Sprintly project _Quick Left Blog Board_ to see ideas that we want to move forward and that you can pick up at any time to work on! https://sprint.ly/product/22310